fprophet/keywords-density-checker/README.md

 A list of stop words is provided in the class to avoid including them into calculations.

 In case of missing content, page not being found or internal server error a message will be displayed indicating the problem.

+The tables are created and populated by JavaScript and certain classes of Bootstrap 5 are used for a nice and quick page design.